Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Now for the negatives.
 While the heavier keys might be suitable for some and could possibly provide a nice learning curve for beginners, they aren’t as nice to play after a while.

-Other keyboards in the price range offer a more comfortable and enjoyable playing experience, and that’s the foundation of our lower score.
+Other keyboards in the price range offer a more comfortable and enjoyable playing experience, and that’s the foundation of my lower score.

 Build quality 4.0

-When it comes to build quality, we have scored the P-515 the same as we did the much cheaper P-125.
+When it comes to build quality, I have scored the P-515 the same as I did the much cheaper P-125.

 To be clear, the P-515 feels more substantial and is definitely a more robust unit.
-But, we need to look at the price, and in our opinion, the extra money you’d spend on the P-515 isn’t reflected well enough in the build quality.
+But, I need to look at the price, and in my opinion, the extra money you’d spend on the P-515 isn’t reflected well enough in the build quality.

 Yamaha P-515 build quality

 Don’t be too alarmed if you’re a potential buyer.
-The P-515 is more than robust enough; we just expected a touch more finesse for the money.
+The P-515 is more than robust enough; I just expected a touch more finesse for the money.

 Connectivity 4.4

-It features a single 1/8″ audio input (AUX in), both type A and B USB, and Bluetooth v4.1.
+It also features a single 1/8-inch audio input (Aux in), USB type A and B, and Bluetooth v4.1.

-As a general rule, we always advise exploring all of your options before purchasing.
-Here are some choices that we think are well worth checking out.
+All in all, the Yamaha P-515 is a great digital piano.
+But as a general rule, I always advise exploring all of your options before purchasing.
+Here are some choices that I think are well worth checking out.

 The P-125 might seem like an odd choice, given that it’s so much cheaper than the P-515.
 It doesn’t sound quite as good, but it’s worth trying both models considering the money you could save.